shiragannavar/datastax_nsb/README.md

 ## 6. The script will prompt for:

  - The public dns name of your instance, you can get this in the EC2 console
  - The Grafana API key to allow data to be published to the dashboard.
+   - Leave this session open at the prompt
-Stay on this prompt and continue with the following steps to generate the key
+   - Continue with steps outlined in section 7 to generate the key
+   - Then return to this session to paste the generated key and finalize setup
+   - **NOTE:** you will need to open another connection to your ec2 instance if running on AWS

-## 7. Steps required once script completes
+## 7. Steps required to generate a Grafana API Key

-Once the script completes, you will need to finish the conf
+ - Process overview:
- - Open ports 8428, 3000, 9042 on the AWS security group
+   - Open ports to provide access from outside VM
+   - Access Grafana portal
+   - Create a Prometheus datasource
+   - Create a Service Account and API Token
+   - Import included dashboard
+   - Go back to previous step to supply API Token

    - Connect to Victoria Metric UI at http://<ip>:8428
- - Connect to Grafana at http://<ip>:3000 and:
-   - Create a prometheus datasource in Grafana - NOTE determine and use the private ip for the docker process:
-        - to determine that ip, use ifconfig and look for the settings for the docker0 interface. will look something like
-           - docker0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
-           - inet 172.17.0.1  netmask 255.255.0.0  broadcast 172.17.255.255
+and:

    - create an service account and api token in the grafana UI - NOTE, make sure to give the SA admin rights this token is added to a ~/.nosqlbench/grafana file you create
    -  create or import included dashboard - the example dashboard is setup using 'prometheus' as the